Unfair means, cheating and plagiarism

 Fabrication is when you submit made-up information (such as quotes, lab results or survey findings that are untrue).

 If you have any concerns about an assignment, do not make up any information.
-Contact the module leader and/or personal tutor to discuss your concerns as soon as possible - the sooner you make contact, the more likely it is you will be able to access the relevant guidance and support.
+Contact the module leader and/or academic tutor to discuss your concerns as soon as possible - the sooner you make contact, the more likely it is you will be able to access the relevant guidance and support.

 You can also make use of the support offered by: